the-daniel-rothig/emma-test/Readme.md

 ## Discussion: approach

 This solution calculates the percentile of a user's spending for a given merchant as the spend ranking divided by the customers for this merchant.
+Notably, this assumes that the percentile should be of users, not of their spending.

-Calculcting this rank requires processing of all users, so limiting the result set to a single user does not reduce the computational cost, O( U * M );
+Calculating this rank requires processing of all users' data, so limiting the result set to a single user does not reduce the computational cost: O( U * M )

 However, to ensure that not every single transaction needs to be processed, the aggregate spend per user per merchant is tallied for each transactions, meaning that the total spend of a user at a merchant can be determined retrieving only two rows: the last transaction total inside the query window, and the last transaction total prior to the query window (or 0 if there are no prior transactions).
 This helps the query scale to large time windows.

 A key assumption of this approach is that transaction inserts are sufficiently evenly distributed that guarding them with a trigger does not lead to contention.

-A more scalable version of this would make statistical assumptions over the customer distribution (modelling it as a Gamma distribution).
-This would reduce the single-user lookup to a comparison against the Cumulative Distribution of the Gamma function for each merchant.
+A more scalable version of this would have to make statistical assumptions over the customer distribution (modelling it as a Gamma distribution).
+This would reduce the single-user lookup to a comparison against the Cumulative Distribution of the Gamma function for each merchant: O( M ).
 Should the data not readily fit to a distribution in real life, letting users compare themselves against cached histograms for fixed time widows would be a pragmatic workaround.
 All these options assume that the percentile has illustrative purposes and need not be highly accurate.

 ## Discussion: code structure